-A potent antioxidant, our vitamin C is derived from citrus fruit and is in an ascorbic acid polypeptide form that’s highly stable in contrast to synthetic vitamin C. Upon application, it penetrates to the melanocytes, which produce the protective pigment known as melanin.
+A potent antioxidant, our Vitamin C+ is derived from citrus fruit and is in an ascorbic acid polypeptide form that’s highly stable in contrast to synthetic vitamin C. Upon application, it penetrates the melanocytes, which produce the protective pigment known as melanin.
 Melanin is reduced to a colorless substance, inhibiting the formation of freckles and age spots.
-Beta-glucan protects the skin’s moisture barrier, stimulates collagen production, and promotes cell turnover.
+Beta-glucan protects the skin’s moisture barrier stimulates collagen production and promotes cell turnover.
 Ascorbic acid is one of the protective substances involved in capturing or neutralizing free radicals formed upon exposure to U.V. radiation.
 Vitamin C is widely used in dietary supplements.
 Its dermatological and cosmetic use has been inhibited due to its lack of stability in the vehicles employed in products.
 This important use can now be implemented based on the availability of this form of Vitamin C, the stable form of ascorbic acid.

 I’ve studied the use and application of herbal medicine and its use for aging and problem skin conditions for over 30 years, and I never cease to be amazed at how powerful some of these plant roots, extracts, and infusions can be in professional skincare.
 Herbalism has a long tradition of use outside of conventional medicine and has become more mainstream as improvements in analysis and quality control along with advances in clinical research show the value of herbal medicine in treating and preventing disease.
 Plants and herbs have been used for medicinal purposes long before recorded history.
 They are now more mainstream than ever as consumers search for healthy alternatives to drugs and invasive procedures.